MBM Motorsports: Car No. 66 history

 In November 2024, MBM announced it will attempt the 2025 Daytona 500, with an engine leased from Roush-Yates Engines.
 Two months later on January 2, it was announced that Mike Wallace will drive the No. 66 at Daytona.
 A few days later, NASCAR deemed Wallace ineligible to compete in the race due to his inactivity in major professional motorsports.
 On January 18, the Cup Series team was rebranded as Garage 66.
 In addition, the team announced that Garrett Smithley would drive the No. 66 car at the 2025 Cook Out Clash at Bowman Gray Stadium.
 On January 22, it was announced that Chandler Smith attempted the Daytona 500 with the No. 66, but failed to qualify.
 On March 13, it was announced that Casey Mears will drive the No. 66 at the spring race at Martinsville Speedway.
 Throughout the year, Josh Bilicki, Chad Finchum, David Starr, and Joey Gase all filled in the No. 66.

+On February 3, 2026, it was announced that Casey Mears would attempt to qualify the 2026 Daytona 500 in the No. 66 car.
+Mears would finish 8th in his duel and make the field for the race.
+Mears piloted the car to a 32nd-place finish.
+On March 11, 2026, it was announced that Timmy Hill would drive the No. 66 at Darlington.